 Better Treatment with Integrative Medicine

 Your dietary habits impact the composition of the gut microbiota.
 A healthy and stable diet will improve the gut-brain connection!
-In recent years, research has found that reducing the consumption of irritating foods may help alleviate some gastrointestinal issues such as irritable bowel syndrome (IBS).
+In recent years, research has found that reducing the consumption of irritating foods may help alleviate gastrointestinal issues, such as irritable bowel syndrome (IBS).
 Instead of focusing on cutting out specific types of carbohydrates, which may be difficult for some people, focus on increasing dietary fiber intake by eating plenty of leafy greens, legumes, nuts, seeds, fruits, vegetables, whole grains, beans, and dairy products shows to alleviate problematic symptoms.

 Exercising regularly has been shown to improve the gut-brain connection by increasing microbial biodiversity.
-It can treat various conditions such as obesity, diabetes, and cardiovascular diseases by maintaining proper intestinal flora balance.
+It can treat conditions such as obesity, diabetes, and cardiovascular diseases by maintaining proper intestinal flora balance.

 As far as medication use goes, limit them to when you need them or as directed by your doctor because they may decrease the diversity of your microbiome.